build2/HOWTO/entries/handle-tests-with-extra-dependencies.md

 # How do I handle tests that have extra dependencies?

 > I would like to use a testing framework in the tests of my library.
 But the
-> testing framework is not need for the library itself.
+> testing framework is not needed for the library itself.
 What is the best way
 > to arrange this?

 If our tests (or examples, benchmarks, etc) depend on another package (such as